-- participation in a large scale and/or very complex project or initiative - primary role coordinating or guiding of a major collaborative endeavour/project/team - management of strategic partnerships or cooperative arrangements - extended duration (e.g. over three years) performing effectively in a senior leadership role - leadership role gaining input and support from stakeholders or strategic partners - output achieved through personal efforts to successfully navigate industry politics or competing strategic interests - high level vendor/supplier relationships - lobbying or influencing national or industry-level stakeholders or decision makers - promoting community engagement - managing members of a team -physical or virtualthrough a team formation or change process - participation and collaboration in strategic alliances and collaborative initiatives - sharing or stimulating the means for ideas and information to be shared nationally across professional and industry boundaries.
+- leadership role in a large scale and/or very complex projector initiative - leadership role coordinating or securing input and/or commitment from external stakeholders, customers, partners or experts into a collaborative endeavour/project - management of strategic partnerships or cooperative arrangements - extended duration (e.g. over three years) performing effectively in a senior leadership role - leadership role gaining input and support from stakeholders or strategic partners - output achieved through personal efforts to successfully navigate industry politics or competing strategic interests - high level vendor/supplier relationships - lobbying or influencing national or industry-level stakeholders or decision makers - · promoting community engagement - managing members of a team physical or virtual through a team formation or change process - participation and collaboration in strategic alliances and collaborative initiatives - sharing or stimulating the means for ideas and information to be shared nationally across professional and industry boundaries.